Trygve Slagsvold Vedum: 2021

+2022

+In early January 2022, Vedum reiterated that the state would pay for the dissolution of forced merged counties, this time regarding Troms og Finnmark.
+Later that month, Vedum and Støre announced that the electricity support would be increased from 55 to 80% until March.
+Vedum expressed that it was important that the scheme would affect "all wallets".
+Furthermore, he said that the government would put forward a proposition to the Storting regarding the adjustments.

 Vedum put forward a new crisis package with further measures against COVID-19 to the Storting on 14 January.
 The package is worth 20,2 billion NOK and notably covers business, culture and volunteering, public transport, aviation and health and care.
 The package did however receive skepticism from the government's preferred working partner, the Socialist Left Party.
-They expressed that businesses that really didn't need compensation had gotten it unnecessarily, and in addition demanding that the package’s climate profile be sharpened.

-On 4 February, Vedum announced the nomination of Jens Stoltenberg to become the next governor of Norges Bank.
-Of the nomination, he said: "I am pleased that today I can present Jens Stoltenberg as Norway's new central bank governor.
-The easiest thing for me would probably have been to choose someone else, but I have been concerned with one thing: Choosing the one that is best qualified overall".

 At a press conference on 27 February, Vedum announced that the government would be initiating sanctions against the Russian economy and political leadership.
 He also stated the government's goal is to pull the Norwegian Oil Fund completely out of the Russian market.
-He stated: "Norway wants to withdraw and does not want to be part of the market in Russia, and we will sell out over time.
-This is an assessment we have made precisely because we want to give clear feedback that a type of abuse we have now seen is not acceptable".

-With rising fuel prices following the war in Ukraine, Vedum faced pressure from the Norwegian Automobile Federation, Norwegian Truck Federation and several of his own MPs to reduce fuel taxes.
+With rising fuel prices following the Russian invasion of Ukraine, Vedum faced pressure from the Norwegian Automobile Federation, Norwegian Truck Federation and several of his own MPs to reduce fuel taxes.
 Vedum told TV2 that the fuel prices would be a topic at the government's budget conference, but also rejected the possibility of a compensation scheme for the rising fuel prices.
-He stated: "We will look at measures that make the overall tax and duty level for those who earn less than 750,000 kroner go down and not up".

 On 24 March, Vedum announced the nomination of Ida Wolden Bache to become governor of Norges Bank, after Jens Stoltenberg resigned as incoming governor in order to continue as NATO Secretary-General for another year.
 At the same time, he expressed understanding for his decision and praised Wolden Bache, stating that "we will get a good governor for Norges Bank in Wolden Bache".
-Norges Bank stated that Vedum would put forward the nomination for a six year term, to be accepted at the State Council as soon as possible.
+Norges Bank stated that Vedum would put forward the nomination for a six-year term, to be accepted at the State Council as soon as possible.
+Wolden Bache was formally appointed on 1 April.